-If a picture is worth a thousands words, then fintech startup Simply Wall St is producing 10 million words per day, via the more than 10,000 infographics that turn daily – and complex – financial data into simple visuals.
+If a picture is worth a thousand words, then fintech startup Simply Wall St is producing 10 million words per day, via the more than 10,000 infographics that turn daily – and complex – financial data into simple visuals.

-Utilising data from S&P Capital IQ, Simply Wall St enables users to get an instant visualisation on many and varied financial aspects of individual companies listed in 41 exchanges across 27 markets.
+Utilising data from S&P Capital IQ, Simply Wall St enables users to get an instant visualisation of many and varied financial aspects of individual companies listed in 41 exchanges across 27 markets.
 Users can also utilise the visualisation tools for insight into their overall portfolio.

-It’s a fascinating concept, and Canstar caught up with Co-founder and CEO of Simply Wall St, Al Bentley, to find out a bit more about the service.
+It’s a fascinating concept, and Canstar caught up with the Co-founder and CEO of Simply Wall St, Al Bentley, to find out a bit more about the service.

 Q: What is the benefit for self-directed investors in using Simply Wall St?

 A: Our aim at Simply Wall St is to turn you into a better investor.
 We do this by helping you make non-emotional, long term investment decisions based on fundamentals.
 Specifically:

 - Access to institutional quality company data on ASX and international stocks

 - Holistic company analysis model which makes due diligence a breeze